7RU7H/Shadow/README.md

 Original just wanting a tcp/udp shell with the hope to pursue interesting protocols.
 QUIC has its faults and I am sure they will be resolved.

 I want this is too be a light-weight and entirely modular and generally a pet project to try different languages and components.
-This will be slow burn for me to keep head in programming and
+This will be slow burn for me to keep my head in programming

+#### omniServer

+Attempt to be a the "best in slot" web server for:
+- Uploading to
+- Download from
+- Sending data and saving to a file

+To define BiS:
+- It is Golang - therefore most platforms can run it
+- CLI for multiple servers using golang's `context`s
+- Memory arenas for lightless weight performance

 #### Gateway